Captain Munnerlyn: 2014

-2015 season
+2015

 After starting all 16 games at outside cornerback in 2014, Munnerlyn settled into nickel back role, playing in all 16 regular season games with five starts as well as the Wild Card Round of the playoffs.
 He helped the Vikings defensive unit rank fifth in the NFL in defensive points allowed at 18.9 points per game, playing a key role in the Vikings winning the NFC North title over long-time reigning champs Green Bay Packers for the first time since 2009.
 In Week 10, he started the game at Oakland and posted a season-best 7 tackles against the Raiders.
 Four weeks later, he recorded seven solo tackles again in the loss at Arizona Cardinals on December 20.
 He posted his first sack as a Viking when he corralled Packers' quarterback Aaron Rodgers in Week 11.
 The following week, he got his first pick of the season when he intercepted Falcons' quarterback Matt Ryan.
 In the final game of the regular season against the Green Bay Packers for the NFC North title, the Vikings had a 13–3 lead with just over four minutes remaining in the third quarter.
 On a 3rd-and-12 play, Aaron Rodgers dropped back to his own 45-yard line to make a pass, but Vikings defensive end Everson Griffen got a hand on Rodgers' arm, causing him to fumble; Munnerlyn scooped up the ball at the 55-yard line and with blocking support from safety Andrew Sendejo and linebacker Anthony Barr, ran it all the way back for a touchdown (his first on a fumble recovery).
 Munnerlyn recorded 55 tackles, a sack, one fumble recovery for a touchdown, two interceptions, and four pass deflections in his second season in Minnesota.